Moors-Code/Fragment-sequencing/README.md

 Sphere-sequencing unveils local tissue microenvionments at single cell resolution

-Kristina Handler1, Karsten Bach1, Costanza Borrelli1, Xenia Ficht1, Ilhan E. Acar1, Andreas E. Moor1
+Kristina Handler, Karsten Bach, Costanza Borrelli, Xenia Ficht, Ilhan E. Acar, Andreas E. Moor

 ## Data
-Data for the above publication can be found at GEO with the access number: … and zenodo.org with the access number: …
+Data for the above publication can be found at GEO with the access number: … and zenodo.org with the access number: 10.5281/zenodo.7197154.

 ## Code description: